 proof of your identity and citizenship

 proof of English Language proficiency (international applicants only).

 Depending on your course, you may also need to provide:

 contact details for up to three referees, who we will contact directly

 Processing and Outcome:

-When all application requirements have been met, we will process the application and advise you in writing of the outcome.
+When all application requirements have been met, we will process the application and advise you of the outcome in writing.